 - Transport to a burn center where the patient can be quickly and appropriately treated for both trauma and burns.

-Initial Assessment and Treatment of Thermal Injury
+Video: Initial Assessment and Treatment of Thermal Injury

 Dr. Jenny Ziembicki highlights the main components of treating burn injuries, including evaluating the depth and extent of burn injuries and understanding the initial treatment of burns.